 MA Programme Description

-Narrative Animation: This pathway focusses on experimentation with forms of storytelling.
-This is not intended as a film-school training in conventional ways to tell a story, but as a serious exploration of narratology in the moving image.
+Narrative Animation is a new development proposed for launching in Autumn 2017 and focussing on the innovative exploration of different forms of storytelling.
+This is not intended as a film-school training in conventional ways to tell a story, but as a serious interrogation of narratology in the moving image.

 Critical & Historical Studies